 The Japanese cuisine restaurant ""Kataori"" opened in 2018 alongside the Asano River, about 10 minutes by car from Hokutetsu-Kanazawa.
 In this location, rich with the old Edo atmosphere of the Higashi Chaya District that stretches along the opposite bank of the river, ""Kataori"" serves Japanese cuisine that highlights the tastes of local ingredients, along with a sense of the transition of seasons.

-The owner-chef, Takuya Kataori established KATAORI after working as the sous chef at Tsuruko, a Michelin 2-star restaurant in Kanazawa(Tsuruko is schedule to be closed in November 2018) then as the chef at a ryotei restaurant in the city.
-With "Simple dishes, pared down and scrutinized, highlighting the ingredients of Hokuriku" as his motto, he is devoted to the connoisseurship and purchasing of ingredients.
+The owner-chef, Takuya Kataori established KATAORI after working as the sous chef at Tsuruko, a world gourmet guide award restaurant in Kanazawa(Tsuruko is schedule to be closed in November 2018) then as the chef at a ryotei restaurant in the city.
+With ""Simple dishes, pared down and scrutinized, highlighting the ingredients of Hokuriku"" as his motto, he is devoted to the connoisseurship and purchasing of ingredients.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.

 By taxi 10-minute Kanazawa Station(Hokurikushinkansen,JR Hokuriku Line)